 School students were invited to help scientists and have made a real contribution to the project.
-Their names for the ocean-bottom stations (Fig. 1) have permanently replaced the tentative S01, S02, etc. After the data are collected, these names (abbreviated when required) will remain attached indefinitely to seismograms in international data repositories.
-In our two art competitions, the participants have produced pieces that are now themselves effective tools for education and public engagement.
+Their names for the oceanbottom stations (Fig. 1) have permanently replaced the tentative S01, S02, etc. After the data are collected, these names (abbreviated when required) will remain attached indefinitely to seismograms in international data repositories.
+In our two art

+330 competitions, the participants have produced pieces that are now themselves effective tools for education and public engagement.

-We found that inviting students to become co-creators gets them engaged with enthusiasm.
+Inviting students to become co-creators gets them engaged with enthusiasm.
 They are, then, motivated to learn more on the project, the scientific hypotheses behind it, and what the scientists do in the course of the project.
-Even though

-400 the students do not perform any of the project's key technical tasks, co-creation does help to get across the excitement and creative nature of scientific research more effectively than a pure exchange of information would.
-This, in turn, is likely to contribute to increasing the students' interest in STEM and STEM careers.
+Even though the students do scientific research more effectively than a pure exchange of information would.
+This contributes to increasing the students' interest in STEM and STEM careers.

+335 not perform any of the project's key technical tasks, co-creation does help to get across the excitement and creative nature of